MerosCrypto/Meros/PythonTests/README.md

 `pip3 install argon2-cffi ed25519 blspy`

-They also require the Minisketch dynamic library, which should've been built in the process of setting up the `mc_pinsketch` Nimble package.
+They also require the Minisketch dynamic library, which should've been built in the process of setting up the `mc_minisketch` Nimble package.
 Place `libminisketch.so` or `minisketch.dll` under `PythonTests/Stubs`.

 ### Static Typing